skorm11x/ArithmeticParser/Readme.md

 ## Features
 * Minimum features (met) dual operand entries supported for all following operations:
 * Addition, Subtraction, Multiplication, division, and exponentiation are supported.
+* Nested expressions with order of operations implemented
 * Load csv file (comma delimmited) file to evaluate lots of expressions
 * ~Some~ algorithm analysis and timing done
+* Improved Binary tree method, in order traversal utilizes tall tree height to solve problems

 ## Features in progress (some for fun)
-* Expression tree validation: in order traversal will fail currently with higher priority operations farther down
-* parenthesis/ priority grouping
-* Big number math.
-Currently loosely supported but I think it would be neat for it to handle the omega large numbers (100 digits + etc) using some algorithms I learned to implement of FPGA
-* File output.
-* Multi-File support
-* Basic algebra
+* Parenthesis/ priority grouping, there are still errors with priority
+* Ascii interpretation/ exception handling of operators
+* "Potential" Library use

 ## Example usage